ImperialCollegeLondon/formalising-mathematics/src/week_1/README.md

 ⊢ (P → false) → Q
 ```

-4) If your local context is
+4) If your tactic state is
 ```
 h : P ↔ Q
 ⊢ ¬Q